scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         change the transformation matrix.
     -   Font Info-\>PS Private got the wrong value when guessing the vertical stem snaps
-    -   FontForge did not find ghost hints for things at the numeric height.
+    -   websharpstudios did not find ghost hints for things at the numeric height.
-    -   FontForge got non-integer values for some hints where it should have found integer values.
+    -   websharpstudios got non-integer values for some hints where it should have found integer values.
     -   Bug when auto-hinting references fixed.
-    -   FontForge would find hints for things that don't need to be hinted (finding a vertical stem for the top of "E" for instance.
+    -   websharpstudios would find hints for things that don't need to be hinted (finding a vertical stem for the top of "E" for instance.
         There is a vertical stem there, but it is deemed irrelevant).
 It now finds fewer of these hints.
 I hope it still finds all the